 - Proficiency in a foreign language

 - Journalism experience

 Qualified students should submit the following items individually in PDF format via email (subject: Barbara Harlow Internship) to email@example.com:

 State why you are interested in the position; demonstrate basic knowledge of our programs and activities.
 Reflect (in one paragraph) on how Barbara Harlow's scholarship and activism might influence your work with the Rapoport Center and your pursuit of human rights and social justice more broadly.

 Indicate any relevant skills and foreign language proficiency

-Unofficial is acceptable; an official copy can be mailed if needed, to arrive by the application due date
+Unofficial is acceptable; an official copy can be mailed or emailed if needed, to arrive by the application due date

 - List of three references

 At least two must be UT faculty; include name, title, and contact information; full letters not required